thisleejones/dicfix/README.md

 ## Building from Source

-This project uses [Tuist](https://tuist.io) to manage the Xcode project generation.
+This project uses a `Makefile` to simplify the build process.
+It relies on [Tuist](https://tuist.io) to generate the Xcode project.

 1.  **Install Tuist**: If you don't have Tuist, you can install it easily.
     ```bash